FC Anzhi Makhachkala: Budget cuts

 On 7 August 2013, Kerimov decided to reduce the team's annual budget by two-thirds.
 As a result, on 15 August 2013, Yuri Zhirkov, Igor Denisov, and Aleksandr Kokorin were packaged to Dynamo Moscow for an undisclosed fee.
 The three players had been purchased within the preceding two seasons, at a total cost exceeding €50 million.
 Remchukov said that the reason for the move was the "sharp deterioration in the health of Suleyman Kerimov, because of worries about the club's lack of success".
 In addition, Dynamo also signed Christopher Samba, Vladimir Gabulov and Aleksei Ionov from Anzhi.
 Other cost-cutting transfers included Samuel Eto'o and Willian to English side Chelsea; Lassana Diarra, Mbark Boussoufa and Arseniy Logashov to Lokomotiv Moscow; João Carlos to Spartak Moscow; and Oleg Shatov to Zenit Saint Petersburg.
 The firesale continued into January 2014 with the sale of striker Lacina Traoré to Monaco for €18 million and the sale of midfielder Jucilei to Emirati side Al-Jazira.

 Several of the players sold had been recent signings for Anzhi; Aleksandr Kokorin had signed from Dynamo only a month before being sold back to the Dinamiki and had yet to make an appearance for Anzhi.
-Igor Denisov and Aleksei Ionov had both only signed in June and had played only a handful of matches before being sold.
+Igor Denisov and Aleksei Ionov had both signed only in June and had played only a handful of matches before being sold.
 Christopher Samba had rejoined Anzhi in July after a spell with Queens Park Rangers.
 Willian had joined in January and played only 11 league matches before being sold.

 The budget cuts and subsequent sales resulted in Anzhi performing very poorly in the 2013–14 Russian Premier League: they finished last and were relegated, having amassed a record low of three wins and 20 points, making them the worst last-placed team in Europe.
 However, they returned to the top division at the first attempt.

 Although they were relegated, the club still managed to get into the last 16 of the Europa League, being eliminated by AZ Alkmaar.